AdrienVannson/doreisa-internship/report/report.typ

   ],
 )

 @doreisa-distributed-scheduler shows the architecture of the Doreisa distributed scheduler.
 The main difference with the proof-of-concept version is that an additional actor -- that we will call a `SchedulingActor` -- is started on each simulation node.
-The head actor will only communicate with the simulation nodes using this actor.
+The head actor only communicates with the simulation nodes using this actor.
 It has the responsibility to collect all the `ObjectRefs` produced by the simulation node, and schedule the tasks sent by the head node.

-The steps of one iteration of the analysis are as follow:
+The steps of one iteration of the analysis are as follows:
-  1. As before, the simulation processes make some chunks of data available to Doreisa using PDI.
+  1. The simulation processes produce chunks of data made available to Doreisa using PDI.
-  2. The chunks are put in the Ray object store, and the `ObjectRefs` are collected.
+  2. The chunks are put in the Ray object store of the node, and the `ObjectRefs` are sent to the scheduling actor.
-  3. When all the chunks of the node are ready, the head actor is notified.
+  3. When all the chunks of the node have been collected, the head actor is notified.
-  4. Once all the simulation nodes are ready, a Dask array is built and made available to the user.
-This array doesn't contain the `ObjectRefs` pointing to the data directly: for performance reasons, they are replaced by a small object indicating which object reference should be used.
+  4. The head actor builds a Dask array.
+The array does not contain the `ObjectRefs` pointing to the data directly: for performance reasons, they are replaced by a small object indicating which object reference should be used.
-  5. The user performs some computations on the Dask array, which produces a task graph.
-The task graph is passed to the Doreisa scheduler.
+  5. The user defines computations on the Dask array, which produces a task graph.
+The task graph is passed to the Doreisa scheduler: the Dask-on-Ray scheduler is not called yet.
-  6. The Doreisa scheduler finds a partition of the graph, creating one partition for each simulation node.
-The partitions are sent to the actors.
+  6. The Doreisa scheduler partitions the graph, creating one partition for each simulation node.
+The partitions are sent to the scheduling actors.
-  7. After receiving the partitioned task graphs, the scheduling actors prepare its execution.
-They send messages to one another to collect the `ObjectRefs` that they are missing (these `ObjectRefs` correspond to tasks scheduled by another scheduling actor).
+  7. After receiving its partition of the task graph, each scheduling actor prepares the execution of the tasks.
+It sends messages to the other actors to collect the missing `ObjectRefs` (these `ObjectRefs` correspond to tasks scheduled by other scheduling actors).
+See @object-refs-sharing[section] for more details.
 The references are placed in the task graph directly, replacing the placeholder object.
-  8. The scheduling actor sent their task graphs to the Dask-on-Ray scheduler for execution.
+  8. Each scheduling actor sends its task graph to the local Dask-on-Ray scheduler for execution.
-  9. The Dask-on-Ray scheduler schedules the tasks using the local node's Ray scheduler.
-Depending on data locality, the tasks can be executed remotely.
+  9. The Dask-on-Ray scheduler schedules the tasks using the local Ray scheduler.
+Depending on resource availability and data locality, the Ray scheduler may choose to execute the tasks anywhere in the cluster.
+For example, if a task consisting of computing the mean of a chunk is scheduled by an actor running on a different node than the one storing the data, Ray will likely execute the task where the chunk is to avoid useless data movements.

 With this approach, all the simulation nodes are in charge of scheduling a part of the task graph, effectively distributing the scheduling.

-=== Nesting ObjectRefs
+=== `ObjectRefs` sharing, nested `ObjectRefs` <object-refs-sharing>

 From an implementation perspective, there is one major difference compared to the proof-of-concept version: it is no longer possible to simply put `ObjectRefs` pointing to the data directly in the task graph that will be executed by the Dask-on-Ray scheduler.
-Indeed, as the scheduling is now distributed, a scheduling actor doesn't own all the `ObjectRefs` that are needed to perform the computation: it may need to ask other scheduling actors to send `ObjectRefs` corresponding to results of tasks that they scheduled.
+Indeed, as the scheduling is now distributed, a scheduling actor doesn't own all the `ObjectRefs` that are needed to perform the computation: it may need to ask other scheduling actors to send `ObjectRefs` corresponding to results of tasks that they scheduled (see step 7 of @doreisa-distributed-scheduler[figure]).

 When asking another scheduling actor for an `ObjectRef`, the remote call produces an `ObjectRef` containing the result of the call, which is itself an `ObjectRef`.
-It is not possible to get the actual `ObjectRef` from the second reference since it may not be ready at that time.
-Trying to get it anyway will result in deadlocks: an actor $A$ might require an `ObjectRef` from another actor $B$ to schedule its task graph, while $B$ also requires an `ObjectRef` from $A$ to do so.
+It is not possible to call `ray.get` on the actual `ObjectRef` from the second reference since it may not be ready at that time.
+Trying to call it anyway can result in deadlocks: an actor $A$ might require an `ObjectRef` from another actor $B$ to schedule its task graph, while $B$ also requires an `ObjectRef` from $A$ to do so.

-For this reason, we actually need to store the future returned by the remote call, that is an `ObjectRef` of an `ObjectRef` of the actual data.
-However, the Dask-on-Ray scheduler doesn't work with nested `ObjectRefs`: it expects the references to directly contain the data.
+For this reason, we need to store the `Objectref` returned by the remote call, which itself contains an `ObjectRef` pointing to the data.
+However, the Dask-on-Ray scheduler does not work with nested `ObjectRefs`: it expects the references to directly contain the data.

 To solve this issue, it was necessary to:
   - Patch a small part of the Dask-on-Ray scheduler to make it work with nested `ObjectRefs`.
 Dask-on-Ray relies on a call to a remote function to execute the task.
 In standard situations, the arguments of the function are automatically dereferenced by Ray, but only the first reference is dereferenced when using nested `ObjectRefs`.
-The patch makes this function recursive so that it calls itself a second time to dereference the `ObjectRefs` to the actual data (it was not possible to simply `get` the data to avoid unnecessary data movements).
+The patch makes this function recursive so that it calls itself a second time to dereference the `ObjectRefs` to the actual data (it was not possible to simply `get` the data as it would have led to unnecessary data movements).
   - Force all the references in the dictionary to be nested `ObjectRefs`, even when it is not necessary.
 This may require artificially wrapping an `ObjectRef` inside another one by calling the identity function remotely.
 This avoids useless data copies when calling twice the remote function mentioned earlier.

 === Evaluation

-This new version of Doreisa was benchmarked on Jean Zay with up to 256 nodes in the cluster.
+We benchmarked Doreisa v2 with up to 256 nodes, following the protocol defined in @evaluation-protocol[section].

 #figure(
     image("resources/exp-02.svg"),
     caption: [Time per iteration with the #linebreak() distributed scheduler], ) <distributed-scheduler-total-time-v0.1.5>

 With less than 4 simulation nodes in the cluster, we notice a small overhead of the distributed scheduler.
-When more nodes are added to the cluster, the distributed scheduler becomes much more efficient than the centralized scheduler: its total execution time almost doesn't grow with the number of nodes until a new bottleneck appears at about 32 nodes.
+When more nodes are added to the cluster, the distributed scheduler becomes much more efficient than the centralized scheduler: its total execution time grows slowly with the number of nodes until a new bottleneck appears at about 32 nodes.

-=== Graph partitioning strategy
+=== Task graph partitioning

 The Doreisa distributed scheduler needs to partition the task graph in different subsets and send these subsets to the scheduling actors in the cluster.

-The partitioning strategy has an impact on the performance of the application: if one scheduling actor has too many tasks to schedule, it can become a bottleneck similarly to what happened with the proof-of-concept version of Doreisa.
-If many directly dependent tasks are not put in the same partition, many messages will need to be exchanged between the scheduling actors to schedule the tasks.
+The partitioning strategy has an impact on the performance of the application: if one scheduling actor has too many tasks to schedule, it can become a bottleneck similarly to what happened with Doreisa v1.
+If many directly dependent tasks are put in different partitions, many messages will be exchanged between the scheduling actors to schedule the tasks.
 A good strategy needs to:
-  - Produce a partition with subsets of a comparable size.
+  - Produce a balanced partition (with subsets of a comparable size).
   - Minimize the number of dependencies between two tasks that are part of different subsets.

-This section will determine the impact of the scheduling strategy on the performance of the system by comparing two partitioning strategies.
+Since the chunks are produced by the simulation, the partition of each leaf node corresponding to a chunk is imposed.

 Note that the partitioning of the task graph only has an impact on which scheduling actor will have the responsibility to schedule each task.
 It is still the Ray scheduler of the node on which the scheduling actor runs that will eventually be in charge of scheduling the task on any node of the cluster.

+The problems of graph partitioning and acyclic directed acyclic graph partitioning (partitioning a directed acyclic graph, ensuring that the quotient graph remains acyclic) have been studied in the literature @dag-partitioning, and are known to be APX-hard @partitioning-apx-hard.

-==== Considered strategies
+==== Partitioning strategies

-Two partitioning strategies have been considered:
+We developed two partitioning strategies:

  - *Random partitioning.* Each task is randomly assigned to a scheduling actor, subject to the constraint that the resulting partition is balanced: the sizes of the subsets differ by at most one.
-This strategy doesn't try to minimize the number of dependencies from tasks in different subsets.
+This strategy doesn't try to minimize the number of _cut edges_, that is the number of edges connecting two vertices in different components.
   #figure(
     image("resources/random-partitioning.png", width: 60%),
     caption: [Random task graph partitioning],